loromagnoni/redux-rtk-effects/readme.md

   },
   environment: createEnvironment<Environment>(),
   reducer: {
+    // You can define action handlers as simple functions
+    handleUserResponse: (state, { payload }) => {
+      state.user = payload;
+      state.isLoading = false;
+    },
+    // Or, you can definec action handlers with associated effects
     onModuleInit: {
       handler: (state) => {
         state.isLoading = true;
       },
-      // Define effect to be triggered once the actions is dispatched
+      // Effect that will be triggered once
+      // the onModuleInit action is dispatched
       effect: async (_, { dispatch, extra }) => {
         const user = await extra.environment.userRepository.getUser();
         dispatch(extra.actions.handleUserResponse(user));
       },
     },
-    handleUserResponse: (state, { payload }) => {
-      state.user = payload;
-      state.isLoading = false;
   },
-  },
 });

-// Create the store using the factory function and pass in the environment const environment: Environment = {
+// Create the store using the factory function and inject in the environment const environment: Environment = {
   userRepository: {
-    getUser: () => Promise.resolve({ name: 'John Doe', email: 'john.doe@example.com', avatarSrc: 'avatar.jpg' }),
+    getUser: () => Promise.resolve({ name: 'John Doe' }),
   },
 };

-const store = factory(environment);
+// Here you have your RTK store!
+With effects configuration setup. const store = factory(environment);
 ```

-In the example above, we define two actions (`onModuleInit` and `handleUserResponse`) and a custom reducer with associated effects.
-The `onModuleInit` action is dispatched when the module initializes, triggering the associated effect.
-The effect retrieves user data asynchronously from the environment and dispatches the `handleUserResponse` action with the received data.

-The `createEnvironment` function is used to create an empty environment object, which is then passed to the store factory function along with the initial state, actions, and custom reducer.
-Finally, the store is created by calling the factory function and passing in the environment.
+## Why another Redux side-effect library?

+Looking at the most used alternatives, they all handle side effects inside middlewares, scattering application logic between those and the reducer.

+Taking inspiration from the [Elm architecture](https://guide.elm-lang.org/architecture/) and [Swift Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture), **redux-rtk-effects** aims to centralize application logic inside the reducer, providing a fully typed API to define action handlers with associated effects.

+At the same time, the Redux ecosystem is evolving toward the usage of Redux Toolkit as suggested solution, for this reason **redux-rtk-effects** is built on top of it, and fully compatible with its features.

+In fact, the effects defined adhere to the [Listener API](https://redux-toolkit.js.org/api/createListenerMiddleware#listener-api) exposed by [Redux Toolkit](https://redux-toolkit.js.org/), which covers several advanced side effects use cases, and support dependency injection by design.

 ## API